mjclobo/mjclobo.github.io/index.md

 ---

-I also (will) have various [projects](https://mjclobo.github.io/projects/) which highlight my personal and professional interests.
+I also have various [projects](https://mjclobo.github.io/projects/) which highlight my personal and professional interests.

 ## Outreach